 Leukodystrophy Australia Ambassadors John Olsen, Gary Dawson OAM & Matthew Laverty are special people indeed.
 They all recognise the important role the organisation serves and have performed amazing feats in support.

-In 2016, John completed his Long Walk for Leukodystrophy – a 5,000 km diagonal crossing of Australia – a massive effort – and in doing so, raised important funds for Leukodystrophy Australia.
-We hear John is considering yet another crossing in the future!!
+In 2016, in memory of his partner Vida Brazianis (who passed away after suffering from leukodystrophy) and in support of Leukodystrophy Australia, John completed his Long Walk for Leukodystrophy – a 5,000 km diagonal crossing of Australia – a massive effort – and in doing so, raised important funds for Leukodystrophy Australia.

 In June 2019, John was recognised for his efforts and awarded an Order of Australia – Congratulations and well deserved John Olsen OAM.